 On March 28, 1997, Pacific Retail entered into a credit agreement with a group of lenders to provide an unsecured line of credit up to a maximum of \$75 million.
 On November 14, 1997, the unsecured line of credit was increased to a maximum of \$125 million.
 On May 18, 1998, the credit agreement was amended and the unsecured line of credit was increased to \$350 million.
-Borrowings bear interest at the greater of prime or federal funds rate plus .50% or, at Pacific Retail's option, LIBOR plus a margin of 1.25%, if the ratio of total liabilities to gross asset value is less than .35 to one, or 1.40% if the ratio of total liabilities to gross asset value is greater than or equal to .35 to one and less than .5 to one.
-Additionally, there is a fee of .125% per annum of the average daily unfunded line of credit balance, or a fee of .25% per annum of the average daily unfunded line of credit balance if the average daily balance is greater than \$175 million.
+Borrowings bear interest at the greater of prime or federal funds rate plus .50% or, at Pacific Retail's option, LIBOR plus a margin of 1.25%, if the ratio of total liabilities to gross asset value is less than .35 to one, or 1.40% if the ratio of total liabilities to an less than .5 to one.
+Additionally, there is a fee of .125% per annum of the average daily unfunded line of credit balance if the average daily balance is greater than \$175 million.
 Interest is paid monthly based on the unpaid principal balance.
-The weighted average interest rate for the nine months ended September 30, 1998 was 7.01%.
-The interest rate at September 30, 1998 was 6.87%.
+The weighted average interest rate at September 30, 1998 was 6.87%.